Neo23x0/Rewind/README.md

 Not yet implemented in the POC
 - Removes all files written to disk within the last X minutes if extension is in the predefined blacklist (.exe, .dll, .ps1,.vbs, .hta, .bat, .js)
-- Removes values from certain registry keys used for persitence if modified within the last X minutes
+- Removes values from certain registry keys used for persistence if modified within the last X minutes

 ## Screenshots